 - You must receive services from a Medicare-approved provider or facility.

 - Your provider must set up a plan of care.
 This is the clinician’s plan for your treatment.

-If you’re looking for opioid addiction treatment in Michigan or California, Workit Health has a Medicare-approved digital program.
+Workit Health offers a Medicare-approved digital program in many states.
 If you’re unsure of what type of treatment you need, let’s break down the types of addiction treatment available, and whether or not Medicare covers them.

 Does Medicare pay for outpatient treatment?